Turkey arrests dozens over alleged links to Erdogan rival | DW | 13.10.2020

-State media in Turkey said that as many as 121 people have been arrested over suspected links to a cleric that the government believes helped organize a 2016 coup.
+State media in Turkey say that as many as 121 people have been arrested over suspected links to a cleric that the government believes helped organize a 2016 coup.

 Turkish police arrested dozens of people over their alleged links to a Muslim preacher accused of organizing a failed coup more than four years ago, state media in Turkey reported on Tuesday.